wpf535236337/LLMs4TS/README.md

-# LLMs4TS
+# AI4TS

-Awesome resources of Large language models **(LLMs)** for time-series dataset.
-These resources concentrate on *self-supervised methods*, *GNN4TS*, *MLPer* and go beyond Transformer-based models.
-Whether you're a professional or data scientist, these tools and techniques can enhance your time-series data analysis with LLMs or foundation models.
+Awesome resources focus on the application of cutting-edge AI technologies for time-series analysis (**AI4TS **).
+They delve into advanced topics such as self-supervised learning (**SSL**), Graph Neural Networks for Time Series (**GNN4TS**), Large Language Models for Time Series (**LLM4TS**), **Diffusion** models, Mixture-of-Experts (**MoE**) architectures and **Mamba** models, among others.
+These resources span various domains, including healthcare, finance, and traffic, offering a comprehensive view of the field.
+In addition, they feature top-notch tutorials, courses, and workshops from prestigious conferences, hosted by globally renowned scholars and research teams.
+Whether you're a professional, data scientist, or researcher, these tools and techniques can significantly enhance your time-series data analysis capabilities, providing a clear roadmap for your studies.

-#### Single modality for TS
+#### LLM4TS

 * Forecasting
   * PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting [arxiv 20 Sep 2022](https://arxiv.org/abs/2210.08964) [PISA)](https://github.com/HaoUNSW/PISA)